React Hooks: Complete Guide to All 17 Built-in Hooks With Practical Examples (2026)

 • Ref hooks (useRef, useImperativeHandle) — Reference DOM elements or persist values across renders.

-• Performance hooks (useMemo, useCallback, useTransition, useDeferredValue) — Optimize rendering.
+• Performance hooks (useMemo, useCallback, useTransition, useDeferredValue) — Optimize rendering performance.

 Why Were Hooks Introduced?